Interview with Sir Richard Branson Founder of Virgin Group

 6) How can our readers’ best benefit from the work you are doing and how can they best engage with you (and Virgin)?

 I have been fortunate that over the years we have developed an incredibly strong management team to run the Virgin companies.
-This has allowed me to dedicate the majority of my time to Virgin Unite – the not-for-profit arm of the Virgin Group.
-Virgin Unite have incubated a number of organisations dedicated to tackling specific issues such as conflict resolution (The Elders), climate change (The Carbon War Room), ocean protection (Ocean Elders) and sustainability (The B Team).
+This has allowed me to dedicate the majority of my time to Virgin Unite.
+The not-for-profit arm of the Virgin Group.
+Virgin Unite has incubated a number of organisations dedicated to tackling specific issues such as conflict resolution (The Elders), climate change (The Carbon War Room), ocean protection (Ocean Elders) and sustainability (The B Team).
 I would encourage anyone to try to engage with these organisations and be inspired by what they are trying to achieve.
 Go out and start something yourself that reflects what they stand for.
-Virgin Unite, and Virgin.com, has a very strong digital presence and I update my blog daily at www.virgin.com/richard.
+Virgin Unite, and Virgin.com has a very strong digital presence and I update my blog daily at www.virgin.com/richard.

 More about Sir Richard Branson